In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Thanks to Allan Bevere for hosting another fun discussion.
 Below the video are three articles related to our discussion you may find useful.

-Posted at 11:55 AM in Calmly Considered Podcast Video, Capitalism and Markets, Economics, Politics, Theology | Permalink | Comments (0)
+Posted at 11:55 AM in Calmly Considered Podcast Video, Capitalism and Markets, Economics, Politics, Socialism, Theology | Permalink | Comments (0)

 The great majority of people throughout most of human history have precariously been able to subsist.
 (See Level 1 below.)
 A great divergence began just over two centuries ago.
-Global life expectancy at birth has more than doubled and abject poverty as a percentage of the population has declined.
+Global life expectancy at birth has more than doubled, and abject poverty as a percentage of the population has declined.

 The average life expectancy at birth used to be about 30 years.
 That doesn't mean no one lived to old age.
 One in four children born alive died before their first birthday, so the average life expectancy at birth was skewed downward.
-But life expectancy at every age has been improving, especially over the past century.
+But life expectancy at every age has improved, especially over the past century.

 The researchers at Gapminder have constructed this informative chart showing anticipated improving economic status over the next twenty years.
 (These numbers attempt to account for changes in the value of "a dollar" over time and across national borders.)
 Each block equates to 100,000 people.
 As you can see, the population is larger in twenty years, but a higher percentage of people have moved rightward on the continuum to greater prosperity.
 Many people find these numbers too abstract.
 What does this mean in practical terms?
 Gapminder has constructed this helpful chart to describe what life is like at the four levels.